Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Acknowledgements

 \section{Acknowledgements}

 We acknowledge funding from DFG research grants OR432/3-1 and OR432/4-1, as well as from FQXi grant FQXi- RFP-IPW-1908.
 We thank A. Barzegar, S. Hartmann and E. Curiel for useful discussions on these topics.
-We thank E. Margoni for comments and for directing us to Hermann's work.
+We thank E. Margoni for a careful reading of the first version of this paper, for many useful comments, and for directing us to Hermann's work, as well as Peter Morgan for further interesting comments.
+We thank the two anonymous reviewers and the editors for their many useful comments and criticisms and for pointing out several ways in which the first version of this work could be improved.
 We also express our gratitude to the editors of this special issue for the invitation to contribute to it and for the remarkable patience demonstrated in dealing with us.